Skip to main content

 *

-* @return array indicating the rank of the name that year, the number of babies given that name that year (for that gender), percentage - the percentage of babies given that name that year (for that gender)
+* @return array indicating the rank of the name that year, the number of babies given that name that year (for that gender), percentage - the percentage of babies given that name that year (for that gender).
+If the name is not in the LinkedList, return null.

 */